Top 15 Best Quarterbacks of All Time

 3. Joe Montana

 Joe Montana was a quarterback for the San Francisco 49ers for most of his 16 seasons.
 He finished his career with the Kansas City Chiefs, retiring in 1994.
-Montana is a four-time Super Bowl champion, winning in each of his four appearances.
-He is often a candidate when talking about the best quarterbacks to play in the NFL
+Montana is a four-time Super Bowl champion, winning in each of his appearances.
+He is often a candidate when talking about the best quarterbacks to play in the NFL.

 View post on Twitter